Petit-Quebec/sommelier/README.md

 - `cargo help`, to get more cargo commands.

 To develop on this app, you will need Cargo >= 1.71.0.

+## Environment Setup
+There are no required environment variables for the (non-web) proejct.
+If you want control over how gambling hashing is determined, you will need to set the following environment variable:
+- `SOMMELIER_GAMBLING_SALT`

+This variable is a secret key that will randomize an aspect of gambling in the app.

+The way you do this will depend on your terminal.
+A way of doing this in VS Code can be found [here](https://stackoverflow.com/questions/48595446/is-there-any-way-to-set-environment-variables-in-visual-studio-code).

 # If you want to write code...